songchunlin/en/_posts/2014-03-13-model-selection-multimodel-inference.md

 {% endhighlight %}

 Looks nice?
-It will be tricky if you have 10 parameter as there are 2^10=1024 candidate models!
-Take easy, we can create a loop function to let the computer run the calculation (not shown here)
+It will be tricky if you have 10 parameters as there are 2^10=1024 candidate models!
+Take it easy, we can create a loop function to let the computer run the calculation (not shown here)

 Average the model together,